Use Acrobat forms and form data on the web

-Adobe PDF files are usually optimal for online viewing, particularly when they contain forms.
-Using Acrobat 5.x or Acrobat 6.0 Professional, you can create Adobe PDF forms that contain list and check boxes, radio buttons, text fields, or buttons that execute specific behavior.
+Adobe PDF files are optimal for online viewing, particularly when they contain forms.
+Using Acrobat 5.x or Acrobat 6 Professional, you can create Adobe PDF forms that contain lists and checkboxes, radio buttons, text fields, or buttons.
 For example, a button could send form data to a script on a Web server.
 (Some form of script, or application, must be on the Web server to collect and route the data to another location, such as a database.)

-You must submit PDF forms from within a Web browser (for example, Netscape Navigator or Microsoft Internet Explorer).
-If you try to submit a PDF form in Adobe Reader, Adobe Reader returns the error "Acrobat Forms: You need to be running inside a web browser in order to submit this form."
+Submit PDF forms from within a Web browser (for example, Netscape Navigator or Microsoft Internet Explorer).
+If you try to submit a PDF form in Adobe Reader, it returns the error "Acrobat Forms: You require a web browser to submit this form."

-To create forms, you use one of the form tools (for example, the Button tool or the Check Box tool) in Acrobat 6.0 Professional, or you use the form tool in Acrobat 5.x.
+To create forms, use one of the form tools (for example, the Button tool or the Check Box tool) in Acrobat 6 Professional.
+Alternatively, use the form tool in Acrobat 5.x.
 You can create forms in any PDF file as long as the PDF file's security restrictions don't prevent you from modifying it.
 (You cannot create forms with Adobe Reader, Acrobat Approval, or Acrobat Standard.)

-After information has been added to form fields, you can gather information from the fields and save it in a Forms Data Format (FDF) file.
+After the information has been added to form fields, you can gather information from the fields and save it in a Forms Data Format (FDF) file.
 FDF is a text file format specifically for data exported from PDF form fields.
-FDF files are significantly smaller than PDF files because they contain only form field data, not the entire form.
-You create FDF files in Acrobat by choosing Advanced > Forms > Export Forms Data (Acrobat 6.0 Professional) or File > Export > Form Data (Acrobat 5.x).
-In Adobe Reader 6.0 and later, you can export form data from a PDF file by choosing Document > Fill-in Form if the creator of the PDF file enabled the Fill-In form feature.
+FDF files are smaller than PDF files because they contain only form field data, not the entire form.
+You create FDF files in Acrobat by choosing Advanced > Forms > Export Forms Data (Acrobat 6 Professional) or File > Export > Form Data (Acrobat 5.x).
+In Adobe Reader 6 and later, you can export form data from a PDF file.
+Choose Document > Fill-in Form if the creator of the PDF file enabled the Fill-In form feature.

 You can also set up a form button to create an FDF file and send it to a Web address (URL).
 See "Using CGI Scripts to Collect FDF Information" below for more information.

 After you create an FDF file, you can let another application parse it and populate a database with the information, or you can electronically send it to another location.
 If you send it to another location, that data can be imported into the form fields of a PDF file at that location.
 (The form fields in the PDF file into which the FDF data is being imported must directly correspond to the form fields in the FDF file.)
-You can also use the FDF Toolkit to populate PDF form fields with data from a database or extract data from form fields to populate a database.
+You can use the FDF Toolkit to populate PDF form fields with data from a database.
+You can also use the FDF Toolkit to extract data from form fields to populate a database.
 See "Getting Help with Acrobat Forms and Scripts" below for more information.

-PDF forms that are viewed on-line within a Web browser maintain the same functionality as if they were viewed locally, including form submission functionality.
-To set up forms to work on the Web, you need to understand how much involvement the Acrobat applications have in the process and where the Web server takes over.
+PDF forms that are viewed online within a Web browser maintain the same functionality as if they were viewed locally, including form submission functionality.
+To set up forms to work on the Web, evaluate the extent to which Acrobat is required in the process and identify the point from where the Web server takes over.
 You can create a form field button that will submit the form data (FDF) to a Web address.
 These steps will be taken in an Acrobat application.
-The rest of the form data submission is handled by the Web server: The URL that you send the FDF file to must be set up, usually with a script, to know what to do with the FDF file.
+The web server handles the remaining part of the form data submission.
+The URL to which you send the FDF file must be set up with instructions to handle the FDF file.
 CGI scripts, which are explained below, are the most common type of scripts used to receive FDF files.

 Here's an example workflow of how a PDF file can be used to send PDF form information to a script on a Web server: